-Working at the IT industry, we have probably heard the word “failover” many times, but it can also raise questions like: What is really a failover?
-What can we use it for?
+Failover might sound like a buzzword for anyone within the IT industry, but what’s behind it?
+What is a failover?
+What can I use it for?
 Is it important to have it?
-How can we do it?
+How can I do it?

 What is Failover?

-Failover is the ability of a system to continue functioning even if some failure occurs.
-It suggests that the functions of the system are assumed by secondary components if the primary components fail.
+Failover is the ability of a system to continue functioning even if a failure occurs.
+It suggests that secondary components assume the system’s functions if the primary components fail.

 In the case of PostgreSQL, there are different tools that allow you to implement a database cluster that is resilient to failures.
 One redundancy mechanism available natively in PostgreSQL is replication.
 And the novelty in PostgreSQL 10 is the implementation of logical replication.